-subsistence level, that society is said to be plagued with mass poverty.
-The countries of the third world exhibit invariably the existence of mass poverty, although pockets of poverty exist even in the developed countries of Europe and America.
+- Analysis of poverty profiles by regions, socio-economic groups - Determinants factors affecting poverty - Relative effects of factors affecting poverty - Allocation of resources to different regions and to various poverty reduction programs.
+The countries of the third world exhibit in variably the existence of mass poverty, although pockets of poverty exist even in the developed countries of Europe and America.
 Poverty is a situation that gives rise to a feeling of a discrepancy between what one has and what one "should have".
-Poverty is a stage when one is not in a position to fulfill his basic requirements i.e. food, shelter and cloth.
-Berstein (1992) has identified the following dimensions of poverty :
+Poverty is a stage when one is not in a position to fulfill his basic requirements i.e.food, shelter and cloth.
+Berstein (1992) has identified the following dimensions of poverty:

-- (i) Lack of livelihood strategies - (ii) Inaccessibility to resources (Money, land, credit) - (iii) Feeling of insecurity and frustrations. - (iv) Inability to maintain and develop social relations with others as a consequences of lack of resources.
+- (i) Lack of livelihood strategies - (ii) Inaccessibility to resources (Money, land, credit) - (iii) Feeling of insecurity and frustrations. - (iv) Inability to maintain and develop social relations with others as consequences of lack of resources.